The Psychological Profile of Genghis Khan Robert Bluestein

 Genghis Khan is considered the most significant conqueror in history.
 He believed that his nomadic origins should be as impressive as his achievements and that a divine force had chosen him to rule.
 In contrast to Alexander, he did not have a mentor like Aristotle.
 When Alexander the Great passed away, his empire perished with him.

 Early events begin to shape Temujin.
 In understanding history, it is important to understand the person himself.
-Long before Temujin was a great leader, he was just a young man.
+Long before Temujin was a great leader, he was thrust into a warrior school.
 His father was the clan leader and highly revered amongst his people.
 One late afternoon, Temujin is at play with his blood-brother Jemukha.
-Earlier in the week, a band of Tarters came through with spices and food.
+Earlier in the week, a band of Tatars came through with spices and food.
 The meeting looked innocent enough and soon they left.
 But the destruction they would leave and the pain that would follow was anything but innocent.

 --------------------------------------------------------------------------------------------------------------------------------------------